-Prior to joining IJ-WA, Michael spent three years as an attorney with Perkins Coie LLP, where he litigated constitutional and False Claims Act issues.
+Prior to joining IJ, Michael spent three years as an attorney with Perkins Coie LLP, where he litigated constitutional and False Claims Act issues.
 He is a former law clerk to Judge Rhesa Hawkins Barksdale of the U.S. Court of Appeals for the Fifth Circuit and served as an engineer officer in the United States Army and Pennsylvania Army National Guard before beginning his legal career.

 Michael received his law degree cum laude from the University of Pennsylvania Law School in 2001, where he served as Articles Editor for the Journal of Constitutional Law and was elected to the Order of the Coif.
 He received his undergraduate degree from the United States Military Academy at West Point in 1995.